AahilD/Gomoku-Repo/README.md

 Once you have imported this application into Eclipse, (for now) run the application from PlayerRegistrationForm.Java (this will launch the GUI based application.
 The default package will only contain a single class that will run the text based application.

+A tar.gz file will soon be made available.
+1. download the tar.gz file to download folder
+2. extract in the same folder
+3. run the install script (Double check install.sh script)
+- the Gomoku folder will be placed in the ~/ directory.
+Inside there is an uninstall.sh script you may run to remove the application.
+- Once installed a .desktop file will be available on your desktop to run the application.

 # Project Architecture

 The code is devided into 3 tiers: